 There is no easy resolution to the problem of public mass shootings because, at its core, it is a moral issue.
-As such, it is not something that can be legislated away.
+As such, mass shootings are not something that can be legislated away.
 President Donald Trump rightly called the Las Vegas shooting an “act of pure evil.”
 Likewise, Carl Chinn, who runs an extensive database on violence at places of worship, said of the Sutherland Springs, Texas shooting, “Evil has invaded the sanctuary”.

 “Evil has invaded the sanctuary”.
 These were the words of Carl Chinn, who runs an extensive database on violence at places of worship, in the wake of the Sutherland Springs, Texas shooting.
 This evil has invaded even our most sacred spaces because we as a nation have lost our fear of God and what it means to come before him in humility, faith, and heartfelt repentance.
 Even within the church, we have lost our fear of God.
 We have become like God’s people in Jeremiah 5:30–31, “An appalling and horrible thing has happened in the land: the prophets prophesy falsely, and the priests rule at their direction; my people love to have it so, but what will you do when the end comes?”